surniaulula/wpsso-tune-image-editors/readme.txt

 == Upgrade Notice ==

-= 2.2.0-rc.1 =
+= 2.2.0 =

-(2020/04/16) Updated the reminder notice text to regenerate images after changing the add-on settings.
+(2020/04/17) Updated the reminder notice text to regenerate images after activating the add-on or changing the settings.

 = 2.1.0 =